-Unfortunately, knowing the ending of a Verb doesn’t tell you automatically if it’s Regular or Irregular, because there are Regular and Irregular Verbs for all of the 3 endings.
-For that reason, you need to learn for each specific verb whether it is regular or not.
+Unfortunately, knowing the ending of a Verb doesn’t automatically tell you if it’s Regular or Irregular.
+Indeed, there are Regular and Irregular Verbs for all of the 3 endings.
+The student needs to learn for each specific verb whether it is Regular or Irregular.
 Sorry!

-If a verb happens to be Regular, you need to conjugate for each person adding the endings shown in this table:
+If a verb happens to be Regular, we need to conjugate it for each person adding the endings shown in this table:

 We will divide the Irregular Verbs into 4 types:

 - Verbs for which the 1st Person is “Special”, but the other Persons are Regular